Based on our program educational objectives, we expect our graduates to possess the following abilities and properties:

 Enrollment and Graduation Data

-Figure 1: Total undergraduate enrollment in Computer Science program from 2013 to 2017.
+Figure 1: Total undergraduate enrollment in Computer Science program from Fall 2014 to Fall 2019.